25 Dec '16

-Rarely was a woman more tragic, more beautiful, or more compelling to our collective consciousness.
+Rarely was a woman more tragic, more beautiful, or more compelling to world culture.

-Born Norma Jean Mortenson (1926 – 1962), Marilyn got her name from the suggestion of the 20th Century Fox executive, Ben Lyon.
+Born Norma Jean Mortenson (1926 – 1962), Monroe got her flashy name from the inspiration of 20th Century Fox executive, Ben Lyon.

-He said it the anonym was “sexy” and the “double-M” was lucky.
+He thought the name “sexy” and the “double-M” lucky.

-As with many visionary people today (and you might be one of them), yoga formed an integral part of her wild success.
+As with many visionary people (you might be one of them!), yoga formed an integral part of her wild success.

-In 1956, Marilyn told reporters that yoga had become a permanent part of her workout regimen.
+In 1956, Marilyn told reporters that yoga was a key part of her workout routine.

-And in the pictures below, the effect of that routine shows itself not only in the shapes of her pose work but in her shining self-presentation to photographers.
+In the pictures below, the effect of her practice shows–not only in the skill of her poses but in her shining self-presentation to photographers.

-Not all of these images (46 in all) reveal yoga’s forms in the starkly descriptive way we have come to think of them, but where these pictures don’t display clear asanas, they show clear approximations.
+Not every image (46 in all) reveals yoga’s forms in the starkly descriptive way we think of them in our day, but where we there’s not clear asanas, we see honest approximations.

-Her career shows how “art” is “artificial.”
 Picasso’s statement, “We all know that Art is not truth.
-Art is a lie that makes us realize truth” helps us understand the career of Monroe.
+Art is a lie that makes us realize truth” helps us frame the wonder of what she did.

-Her nose, jaw, lips and teeth were surgically altered.
+To enhance her beauty, she had her nose, jaw, lips and teeth surgically altered.
 She was a natural brunette but dyed her hair blond.
-She reshaped her ribs.
-Marilyn studied art appreciation at UCLA in 1951 and had personal fashion designers.
+She reshaped her ribs and was an early adopter of breast implants.
+Marilyn studied art appreciation at UCLA in 1951 and had her own fashion designers.

-She developed her personal presentation through physical workouts that were intense—in one picture below we see her doing yoga with weights (some 50 years before Sherri Baptiste wrote a book on the topic).
+She developed her personal presentation through intense physical workouts—in one picture below we see her doing yoga with weights (some 50 years before prominent teacher, Sherri Baptiste, wrote a book on the topic!).

 She had a “look” that was formulated partly through collaboration with her PR advisor, Whitey Snyder.
-Monroe biographer, Sarah Churchwell writes that after much experimentation, while preparing for the film Niagara in 1953, he and Monroe settled on, “The Look, and we used that Look for several pictures in a row . . . the “look” was established.”
+Monroe biographer, Sarah Churchwell writes that after much experimentation and while preparing for the film Niagara in 1953, Snyder and Monroe settled on, “The Look,’ and we used that look for several pictures in a row . . . the ‘Look’ was established.”

-It was this “look” that won her fame in her day and keep it resonating now.
+This “look” won her fame then and keeps it resonating now.

-The first evidence we have of her practicing yoga is near the time of her first acting contract in 1946.
+The initial evidence we have of her practicing yoga is near the time of her first acting contract in 1946.

-The stark black-and-white pictures below of her in a white outfit hail from a set of promotional photos mailed to movie agencies in 1948.
+Her stark black-and-white pics in a white outfit below, hail from a set of promotional photos mailed to movie agencies in ’48.

-Devi landed in Hollywood in 1947 after a trip to Shanghai to resolve the affairs of her recently-deceased husband.
+Devi landed in Hollywood in ’47 after a trip to Shanghai to resolve the affairs of her expired husband.
 Before that, she’d been teaching yoga in India and writing her first book.

 Indra was one heck of a shapeshifter herself.

-It’s tempting to think these amazing women met, but there is no concrete evidence of a connection—even though Indra and Marilyn were among the few people in America actually practicing yoga in their day.
+It’s tempting to think Devi and Monroe met, but there’s no concrete evidence of it—even though they were among the few people in America actually practicing yoga in the 40s.

-Recently, a 1960 photo surfaced that seem to show Indra teaching Marilyn (the first photo in the series, below) and there was much talk about it.
-But the beauty in question is the brilliant Eva Gabor–half of the knockout movie-star combo that included Eva’s sister, Zsa Zsa (who just died December 18th, 2016).
+Recently, a 1960 photo surfaced that seem to show Devi teaching Monroe (the first photo in the series, below).
+But the beauty in question is the brilliant Eva Gabor–-half of the knockout movie-star combo that included Eva’s sister, Zsa Zsa (who just died December 18th, 2016).

 - Churchwell, Sarah, 2005, The Many Lives of Marilyn Monroe, New York: Picador, p.
 62 ↑